-Kagurazaka Street Stage / O-edo Tour 2017
+Kagurazaka Street Stage O-edo Tour 2018

-Eve: November 11th (Sat) 2017, around 15:00-19:40
+Eve: November 10th (Sat) 2018, around 15:00-19:40

-Main Festival: November 12th (Sun) 2017, around 11:30-18:00
+Main Festival: November 11th (Sun) 2018, around 11:30-18:00

-*Both days will be carried out rain or shine but will be cancelled in the case of a stormy weather.
+*It will be carried out rain or shine but will be cancelled in the case of a stormy weather.
 (When it rains, the information such as a place for the performance will be provided at the venue on the event day and also on the website.)

 Charms of Kagurazaka

-“The night scene” is one of the charm of Kagurazaka.
-Many elements of its unique culture have developed.
-Stroll through the stone-paved alleys and black-board walls during this magical time and indulge yourselves in traditional arts at stylish restaurants.
-We welcome you to discover the charm of Kagurazaka that you can only see at night.
+The night scene is one of the greatest charms of Kagurazaka, from which various elements of its unique culture have emerged.
+Stroll through the stone-paved alleys hidden between black wooden walls during this magical time and indulge yourselves in traditional arts at stylish restaurants.
+We welcome you to discover the beauty of Kagurazaka that can only be found at night.

 Shop Strolling / Live Performances of Traditional Performing Arts